Iterative Qubit Coupled Cluster using only Clifford circuits: JKMN mapping for QCC

-The JKMN mapping as described in Reference~\citenum{JKMN} describes how to generate a Fermion to qubit mapping that is optimal in average Pauli weight of $\log_3(2N)$ through Majorana modes.
-It does not however describe how to allocate these Majorana such that the mapping is amenable to QCC.
-The process as implemented in Tangelo is \begin{enumerate} \item Add leaf nodes up to $2N+1$ where $N$ is the number of spin orbitals from left to right in lexographical order as shown in Figure 1 of reference~\citenum{JKMN}. \item Discard the furthest right node corresponding to all $Z$ operators. \item Initially allocate the $2N$ Majorana operators $\gamma_i$ in order from left to right. \item Calculate the occupation number operator $\hat{N}_i=\frac{1}{2}(1-i\gamma_{2i}\gamma_{2i+1})$ for all spin orbitals $i$. \item Identify which qubits $\{Q\}$ result in an $X$ operator instead of a $Z$ operator and create the unitary transformation $\prod_{j\in \{Q\}}H_j$. \item Apply the transformation to each Majorana operator which essentially swaps the labelling. \item Each pair $\gamma_{2i}, \gamma_{2i+1}$ will have matching $X$ or $Y$ operations except for 1 qubit.
-If $Y$ is on $\gamma_{2i}$, change $\gamma_{2i}\rightarrow -\gamma_{2i}$, to ensure that the number operator is $0$ for each qubit. \end{enumerate} For example, for 4 spin orbitals, this process results in the Majorana labels.
+\begin{enumerate} \item Add leaf nodes up to $2N+1$ where $N$ is the number of spin orbitals from left to right in lexographical order as shown in Figure 1 of reference~\citenum{JKMN}. \item Discard the furthest right node corresponding to all $Z$ operators. \item Allocate the $2N$ Majorana operators $\gamma_i$ in order from left to right. \item Calculate the occupation number operator $\hat{N}_i=\frac{1}{2}(1-i\gamma_{2i}\gamma_{2i+1})$ for all spin orbitals $i$. \item Identify which qubits $\{Q\}$ result in an $X$ operator instead of a $Z$ operator and create the unitary transformation $\prod_{j\in \{Q\}}H_j$. \item Apply the transformation to each Majorana operator which essentially swaps the labelling. \item Each pair $\gamma_{2i}, \gamma_{2i+1}$ will have matching $X$ or $Y$ operations except for 1 qubit.
+If $Y$ is on $\gamma_{2i}$, change $\gamma_{2i}\rightarrow -\gamma_{2i}$, to ensure that the number operator is $0$ for each qubit. \end{enumerate}